UnfazedHope/Serverless-Study/Basic Steps - Getting Started With Serverless.md

 First, to use the code in our local desktop, you will need to download AWS CLI from this link - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-After that you can check if the aws is properly installed or not using these two commands - 1] aws
+After that you can check if the aws is properly installed or not using these two commands - <break>
+1] aws
 2] aws --version